Xiermires/jboss-as-remoteclient/README.md

 Now we can create a ServiceLocator that access remotelly the BeansRemote#getBeans() using the JBoss recommended approach, get the list of { bean interface : jndi name } bound and use it to access whenever the client requests for an interface.

-This also has the advantadge that we workaround the second pitfall, since client cannot mess up while building the jndi name.
+This also has the advantadge that it workarounds the second pitfall, since client cannot mess up while building the jndi name.

 Summary
 -------